SoarinFerret/docker-fortiproxy/README.md

 # Docker-FortiProxy

-This project is forked from [docker-fortivpn](https://github.com/SoarinFerret/docker-fortivpn), which was inspired by the work provided here: [docker-forticlient](https://github.com/AuchanDirect/docker-forticlient)
+This project is forked from [docker-fortivpn](https://github.com/SoarinFerret/docker-fortivpn), which was inspired by the work provided here: [docker-forticlient](https://github.com/AuchanDirect/docker-forticlient).
+Most recently, the migration to alpine linux was made available due to the work done here: [openfortivpn-haproxy](https://github.com/jeffre/openfortivpn-haproxy)

 Instead of doing port forwards and such, this container forwards and NATs _ALL_ incoming traffic to the container over to the host on the other side of the FortiSSL VPN.
 Useful if you don't have standard ports you want to connect to, or want to forward different protocols besides TCP.